zNoah-1/WorstPluginEvenr/README.md

 # WorstPluginEver

-This is my first plugin I made.
+This is the first plugin I made.
 Bad enough to lose 1 brain cell.